Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Therapies Used in Prescription Drug Addiction Treatment

 Holistic therapies like Cognitive behavioral therapy are very common and highly effective for treating substance dependence.
-It helps people think in a more productive and positive way.
+It helps people think more productively and positively.
 Group therapy is ideal for relating your problems with others.
 Medication-assisted treatment is also effective for managing withdrawal symptoms.

 Dual Diagnosis for Co-Occurring Disorders